 Volunteers are critical to the success of the SARRC.
-We couldn’t accomplish the important work we do in the community without our loyal volunteer force.
+We couldn’t accomplish the important work we do in the community without our dedicated volunteer force.
 Whether assisting at an event, helping to facilitate a special project, or working on administrative tasks, we rely on our volunteers to achieve SARRC’s mission!

 Individuals on their own or groups of individuals from companies and community organizations are welcome to volunteer at SARRC.
 Please consider any of the following types of opportunities when considering how you or your company might best volunteer: